-Observing the Filtered I{OUT} and the Filtered $I{OUT}B$
+Observing the Filtered I{OUT} and the Filtered $I{\text{OUT}}B$

-This allows viewer to observe only the filtered sine DAC outputs at J4 (the "true" signal) and J3 (the "complementary" signal).
-This places the 120 MHz low-pass filters in the true and complementary output paths of the sine DAC to remove images and aliased harmonics and other spurious signals above approximately 120 MHz.
+This allows viewer to observe only the filtered "I" DAC outputs at J4 (the "true" signal) and J3 (the "complementary" signal).
+This places the 120 MHz low pass filters in the true and complementary output paths of the I DAC to remove images and aliased harmonics and other spurious signals above approximately 120 MHz.
 These signals will appear as nearly pure sine waves and exactly 180 degrees out-of-phase with each other.
-Again, if the system clock utilized is much less than 300 MHz, for example, 200 MHz, unwanted DAC products other than the fundamental signal will be passed by the low-pass filters.
+Again, if the system clock used is much less than 300 MHz, for example 200 MHz, then unwanted DAC products other than the fundamental signal will be passed by the low-pass filters.